British Electric Hypercar Impresses By Defying Gravity With System That Generates Vacuum And Allows Stability Even Upside Down

 -

-The feat is the result of the Downeyforce-on-Demand system, patented by McMurtry itself.
-According to the company, it is capable of creating a vacuum under the car floor.
+The feat results from the Downeyforce-on-Demand system, patented by McMurtry itself.
+According to the company, it is capable of creating a vacuum under the car’s floor.

-This negative pressure is enough to generate a force greater than gravity, which makes it possible to keep the vehicle suspended upside down.
+This negative pressure is sufficient to generate a force greater than gravity, which allows the vehicle to remain suspended upside down.

-McMurtry explains that while other hypercars and race cars can only generate downforce at high speeds, through aerodynamic surfaces, the Spéirling can achieve the same effect even when stationary.
+McMurtry explains that, while other hypercars and race cars can only generate downforce at high speeds through aerodynamic surfaces, the Spéirling achieves the same effect even when stationary.
 This makes it unique in the segment.

-In addition to its innovative grip system, the Spéirling also impresses with its performance.
-It can accelerate from 0 to 100 km/h in just 1,5 seconds.
-Despite its current prominence, the British startup is already planning improvements for the model.
+In addition to the innovative grip system, the Spéirling also impresses with its performance.
+It can accelerate from 0 to 100 km/h in just 1.5 seconds.
+Even with the current spotlight, the British startup is already planning improvements for the model.

 The company’s goal is to produce 100 units of the hypercar by 2026.
 However, technical updates will still be made, such as the development of a battery with greater capacity.